glotchimo/apodo/README.md

 "Your team's strength is not a function of the talent of individual members.
 It's a function of their collaboration, tenacity, and mutual respect."

 ## Development Plan
-Apodo, while derived from the Vibora framework, will be built with a new design philosophy in mind.
+Apodo, while derived from the core server of the Vibora framework, will be built with a new design philosophy in mind.
 We will reference the old source of Vibora as we build, but only for some lower-level concepts.

 A major pitfall of Vibora was its lack of strict system design guidelines, as well of its lack of documentation.
 Solid design is to be held in high regard along with functional speed, and design should not and will not be compromised for functional speed.
-Building a spaghetti dinner that runs very quickly is fine, but building a well-designed, fast, and scalable web framework is what we're more interested in.
+Building a spaghetti dinner that runs very quickly is fine, but building a well-designed, fast, and scalable web server is what we're more interested in.

 The plan for Apodo is to start with base functionality, and iteratively add features, with Vibora as a functional reference.